Planning a trip to Maui with kids and starting to think about your Maui packing list? Keep scrolling for the best packing list for Maui you’ll find!

 What to Bring on the Road to Hana

-One of the top things to do in Maui is drive the famous Road to Hana.
+One of the top things to do in Maui is to drive the famous Road to Hana.
 It’s an absolutely gorgeous scenic drive that has tons of incredible views.

 There are lots of Road to Hana stops, like botanical gardens, waterfall hikes, beaches, places to cliff jump, etc.

 It’s really important to plan your stops ahead of time so you can be sure to pack the right items for your adventures.
-When it doubt, pack a swimsuit, bug spray, sunscreen, and a hat.
+When in doubt, pack a swimsuit, bug spray, sunscreen, and a hat.

 And if you might want to hit up one of the roadside fruit stands, make sure to bring cash.

 Check out my top Road to Hana tips!